VinceNolan999/ms1-nicola/README.md

 ### Structure of the website

-- I want the website to be easily accessible, simple to navigate and user freindly.
+- I want the website to be easily accessible, simple to navigate and user friendly.
 It must also be displayed for various devices (desktop ,Tablet, Mobile Phone) whilst maintaining a great user experience .
 Links within the website directing me to other Pages either within this website or to other social media accounts (youtube etc).
 I would like to have effects like hover to bring the website alive and encourages interaction.

 ### Wireframes

-- I used Balsamic to create wireframe mockups of how I envisioned the website to look.
+- I used Balsamic to create wireframe mock ups of how I envisioned the website to look.
-These are listed bleow
+These are listed below

 - ![wireframes](assets/docs/ms1-wireframe.png)

 ---
 ## <u>Features</u>

-- As this is a new project the website will consist of 3 pages with view to increase as neccesary (see features left to implement below.)
+- As this is a new project the website will consist of 3 pages with view to increase as necessary (see features left to implement below.)
 Home page, Gallery and Contact page.

 #### Fonts